Matthew 11:30: Analysis

 The yoke here is given in opposition to the yoke of sin and the Mosaic law, under which they had previous been groaning.
-The law of the Gospel is called a yoke, according to MacEvilly, because like every other law, "it binds us to certain duties, and forbids us to transgress certain limits."
-In the same way it is called a "burden," because, "we are obliged to bear it, to live according to it, and to fulfil it."
+The law of the Gospel is called a yoke, according to John McEvilly, because like every other law, "it binds us to certain duties, and forbids us to transgress certain limits".
+In the same way it is called a "burden" because "we are obliged to bear it, to live according to it, and to fulfil it".

 Commentary from the Church Fathers

-Chrysostom: " And therefore in beginning the Divine Law He begins with humility, and sets before us a great reward, saying, And ye shall find rest for your souls.
+Chrysostom: "And therefore in beginning the Divine Law He begins with humility, and sets before us a great reward, saying, And ye shall find rest for your souls.
 This is the highest reward, you shall not only be made useful to others, but shall make yourself to have peace; and He gives you the promise of it before it comes, but when it is come, you shall rejoice in perpetual rest.
 And that they might not be afraid because He had spoken of a burden, therefore He adds, For my yoke is pleasant, and my burden light."

-Hilary of Poitiers: " He holds forth the inducements of a pleasant yoke, and a light burden, that to them that believe He may afford the knowledge of that good which He alone knoweth in the Father."
+Hilary of Poitiers: "He holds forth the inducements of a pleasant yoke, and a light burden, that to them that believe He may afford the knowledge of that good which He alone knoweth in the Father."

 Gregory the Great: "What burden is it to put upon the neck of our mind that He bids us shun all desire that disturbs, and turn from the toilsome paths of this world?"

-Hilary of Poitiers: " And what is more pleasant than that yoke, what lighter than that burden?
+Hilary of Poitiers: "And what is more pleasant than that yoke, what lighter than that burden?
 To be made better, to abstain from wickedness, to choose the good, and refuse the evil, to love all men, to hate none, to gain eternal things, not to be taken with things present, to be unwilling to do that to another which yourself would be pained to suffer."

-Rabanus Maurus: " But how is Christ’s yoke pleasant, seeing it was said above, Narrow is the way which leadeth unto life?
+Rabanus Maurus: "But how is Christ’s yoke pleasant, seeing it was said above, Narrow is the way which leadeth unto life?
 (Mat.
 7:14.)
 That which is entered upon by a narrow entrance is in process of time made broad by the unspeakable sweetness of love."